qial/earthbound/glitchless.md

 **Talk to the rock at the bottom of the rope.
 ITS IMPORTANT!!**

+#### Lumine Hall TODO (Maze Strats/reminders)

+- Fobbies: Starstorm if more than a couple
+- Uncontrollable Spheres: Hypnotize and run
+- Others: Freeze 'em

 Go north to the rope at the dead end, near the gift box.
 Take that rope down.

-Use Starstorm if you fight more than a couple Fobbies.
-Hypnotize Uncontrollable Spheres and run from them.
-Freeze everything else.

 Go around to the rope at the far end.
 Ignore the first rope you pass.